Summer Vegetable Soup

 Leftovers & Storage

-This summer soup keeps fresh in the refrigerator for about 4 days and leftovers get even better after a rest in the fridge.
+This summer soup keeps fresh in the refrigerator for about 4 days, and leftovers get even better after a rest.
 It can also be frozen, which makes it a great meal prep option.
 For best results, I recommend dividing this one-pot vegetable soup into smaller portions, allowing it to cool completely, and then transferring it to freezer-safe glass containers.

 Top view of a spoon of summer soup with mixed vegetables, peas and corn,.